 If you are looking for something quiet and further away from the throng of tourists in Bali, you might want to consider the following areas:

-- Candidasa – This area located on the east side of Bali is very popular with local tourist from other parts of Indonesia and strangely, the French tourists.
+- Candidasa – This area located on the east side of Bali is very popular with domestic tourists.
 It’s one of the civilization areas closest to Mount Agung.
-On a clear day, you’ll be able to see the mountain towering over Bali island.
+On a clear day, you’ll be able to see the volcano towering over Bali.

 - Munduk Village – This village is located in the central north of Bali, on a mountain area with a cooler climate and access to some of Bali’s best waterfalls.